Broadroad/go-learning/channel/channel.md

 ```
 ## Close Principle
 one sender, multiple receiver, sender close the channel,  inform others that the data is over.
-if there exist some sender, then we will not know
+if there exist some sender, then we will not know when the send is over.
+Then we should use another channel to broadcast the signal.
+This sounds like top channel or done channel.
+BTW, if there is no g is blocking on the channel, you c
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcxMDIyOTQyNiwyMTM1NzU4MTE1LDQ0Mz
-IzNzM4OSwxMTM1NDI4MDM1LC0xNTg0NDE4NTMzLDEyMjI4NzA5
-NzEsOTUyNzM3MjcwLC0xNzI1MzAxNjM0LC0xNDM0NzU2NzIzXX
-0=
+eyJoaXN0b3J5IjpbLTEyODM1NTA3MzIsMjEzNTc1ODExNSw0ND
+MyMzczODksMTEzNTQyODAzNSwtMTU4NDQxODUzMywxMjIyODcw
+OTcxLDk1MjczNzI3MCwtMTcyNTMwMTYzNCwtMTQzNDc1NjcyM1
+19
 -->